petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 the installation instructions for which can be found [here](https://github.com/calkit/calkit?tab=readme-ov-file#installation).

-The first thing we're going to do is create a Git repo for our project.
+The first thing we're going to do is create a Git (and GitHub) repo for our project, which can be done up on the [Calkit website](https://calkit.io).
+Don't worry though, we're not actually going to interact with Git directly.
-We'll do this up on the Calkit website, which will create a repo for us on GitHub, and help us to _use Git without using Git_.
+Calkit will hide that complexity for us, so basically we're going to _use Git without using Git_.

 We are going to treat our project repo as the place to put everything.
 Yep, everything that has anything to do with our work on this project